 - Organize a family night.
 This is a great way to get to know the families of the children in your classroom in a relaxed and informal environment.
 This also helps families get to know and network with each other.
 A family night can also be a great place to share information with families about your work in preschool.

 - Send home weekly or monthly newsletters.
-This will ensure that families of children in your classroom are informed about the content, activities and materials you and children are engaging with each week or month.
+This will ensure that families of children in your classroom are informed about the content, activities and materials you and their children are engaging with each week or month.

 - Consider using a variety of methods to get to know families better.
-For some families, a conference at the beginning of the year may be the best way to get to know them, whereas for others a preferred way may be a phone call, a paper and pencil survey sent home, or electronic communication.
+For some families, a conference at the beginning of the year may be the best way to get to know them, whereas for others a preferred way may be a phone call, a survey sent home, or electronic communication.

 Acknowledging Families in your Preschool Routine

 - Ask questions about children’s families during your preschool routine (e.g., circle time).

 - Ask children to bring special photos or family objects to share with the class.